ooz/axioms/how-to-teleport/README.md

 Walk a short distance, maybe a home where every step is conscious and desired.

-* Moving the body is faster than transferring the data
-* Moving consciously is faster than teleportation
+Here we learned that moving the body (best storage medium for human data) is faster than transferring data (keyword "FedEx bandwidth").
+Thus moving consciously and desiring most steps on the way is "faster" than teleportation achieved through technology.

 ## Common Concerns / FAQ